-Impacts on a Wetland of International Importance - Peel-Yalgorup System Ramsar 482
+1. Impacts on a Wetland of International Importance - Peel-Yalgorup System Ramsar 482

-The PHCC challenges the claim made by the proponent in Section 4.1.3.2 of the referral document that the proposed "will not cause direct impacts", and "is highly unlikely to cause significant indirect impacts to the Peel-Yalgorup System".
+The PHCC challenges the claim made by the proponent in Section 4.1 of the referral document that the proposal "is unlikely to cause significant indirect impacts to the Peel-Yalgorup System".